AlexSolari/botFramework/README.md

 ## Overview

 botFramework is a TypeScript library that provides a structured approach to building Telegram bots.
-It offers a comprehensive set of features for managing bot lifecycles, message processing, scheduled tasks, and state persistence, built on top of the popular Telegraf library.
+It offers a comprehensive set of features for managing bot lifecycles, message processing, scheduled tasks, and state persistence.

 ## Features